The Agile Manifesto, when originally published, did not envisage working at scale, across multiple teams.

 The principles of scaling Agile can benefit organisations of all sizes.
 Even smaller teams can gain from the increased coordination and improved efficiency that these frameworks offer.
 By adopting scaling practices early, organisations can lay a solid foundation for future growth and ensure their Agile processes remain robust and adaptable.

 What’s next?
-Let us help you choose the right framework for scaling Agile...
+Let us help you choose the right Agile scaling frameworks...

 Whichever scaling method is chosen, adopting and implementing it is a significant undertaking for any large organisation.
 The exact approach varies by framework, so it’s crucial to have a dedicated and experienced partner helping you in the process.